Honduras

 Corporate - Other taxes

-Sales tax is charged on all sale and purchase transactions of goods and services made in Honduran territory.
+Sales tax is levied on the sale and purchase of goods and services carried out within Honduran territory.

-The general sales tax rate is 15%.
-It applies to most goods and services, with the exception of machinery and equipment, basic grains, pharmaceutical products, raw materials for the production of non-taxable goods, petroleum products, school supplies, and insecticides, among others.
+The standard sales tax rate is 15%, which applies to most goods and services.
+However, certain items are exempt, including machinery and equipment, basic grains, pharmaceutical products, raw materials used in the production of non-taxable goods, petroleum products, school supplies, and insecticides, among others.

-The import and sale of beer, other alcoholic beverages, cigarettes, and other tobacco products are subject to 18% sales tax.
+The importation and sale of beer, other alcoholic beverages, cigarettes, and other tobacco products are subject to a 18% sales tax.

-There is a 15% sales tax applicable to some PCS, cellular, internet broadband, cable TV, and energy services, depending on the amount of consumption billed by the supplier.
+A 15% sales tax applies to certain PCS, cellular, broadband internet, cable television, and energy services, depending on the level of consumption billed by the service provider.

-There is an 18% sales tax levied on first class and business class air tickets.
+An 18% sales tax is levied on first-class and business-class airline tickets.

 Customs duties

-The duty assessed by the Honduran government at the time of customs clearance ranges between 0% and 15% for most items.
+Customs duties assessed by the Honduran government at the time of importation generally range from 0% to 15% for most goods.

-Honduras is a member of the Central American Common Market (CACM), which also includes Costa Rica, El Salvador, Guatemala, and Nicaragua.
-Honduras’ rates on most goods from outside CACM are currently within the 0% to 15% range.
-Under the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) with the United States (US), about 80% of US industrial and commercial goods can enter the region duty-free, with the remaining tariffs to be phased out over ten years.
-Nearly all textile and apparel goods that meet the Agreement’s rules of origin are duty-free and quota-free, promoting opportunities for US and regional fibre, yarn, fabric, and apparel manufacturing (the Agreement’s tariff treatment for textile and apparel goods was made retroactive to 1 January 2004).
+Honduras is a member of the Central American Common Market (CACM), together with Costa Rica, El Salvador, Guatemala, and Nicaragua.
+As a result, Honduras applies tariff rates of 0% to 15% on most goods imported from outside the CACM.
+Under the Dominican Republic–Central America Free Trade Agreement (CAFTA-DR) with the United States, approximately 80% of U.S. industrial and commercial goods may enter the region duty-free, with the remaining tariffs scheduled to be eliminated over a ten-year period.
+In addition, nearly all textile and apparel products that comply with the agreement’s rules of origin are both duty-free and quota-free, fostering opportunities for U.S. and regional fiber, yarn, fabric, and apparel manufacturing.
+Notably, CAFTA-DR tariff treatment for textile and apparel goods was applied retroactively as of January 1, 2004.

-Ad valorem import taxes can be as high as 20%.
-In addition, imports are subject to the sales tax of 15% or 18% that applies to the sum of the cost, insurance, and freight (CIF) value, the ad valorem duty, and the customs fees.
+Ad valorem import duties may reach up to 20%.
+In addition, imports are subject to sales tax at a rate of 15% or 18%, calculated on the aggregate of the cost, insurance, and freight (CIF) value, the applicable ad valorem duty, and any customs fees.

 Excise taxes